Fifteen Minutes to Midnight

 I cut in before Sage or Gal could ask her to expand on her question.
 “The Hollingsworths.
 Lenora Hollingsworth is the most popular witch on campus.
 Your enrollment is the biggest blow to her pride since Val turned her down during her first year.
 Her brother, Gray, doesn’t seem all that bad, but you can’t be too sure,” I divulged.
 “Gerardo Serafim is a pig, Rosa Zaldivar is a womanizer, Arabela Luna is all talk and appearances–she’s actually the second most popular witch here.
 Third one’s Izayah Hawkins, but I don’t think him and his coven are so bad.
 Renette De Mortie is cool, very genuine.
-Camille Young and Gunnar Naismith are the heads of smaller covens, so they just go along with the consensus of the bigger covens.
+Camille and Gunnar just go along with the consensus of the bigger covens.
 There’s a bit of a power struggle right now between Gerardo and Max, though I can’t say Max cares.
 He’s the unofficial peacekeeper around here.”

 “Oh,” was all Cari said.
 She tucked a stray onyx curl behind her right ear and resumed her caffeine consumption.
 I could tell she was a little distracted, but thought it best to wait until we were alone to discuss what had happened just moments before.

 “Oh–Cari, I’ve been meaning to ask you,” Gal began nonchalantly.
 “Do you know Max Quercini?”